mawngo/kcomprs/README.md

 Version `v0.2.0` is a rough port of the original Go implementation and is not optimized.
 It behaves exactly the same as the original except for:

-- Support for parallel K-Means cluster computation is not implemented yet (parallel file processing is still supported)
+- Support for parallel K-Means cluster computation is not implemented due to its complexity (parallel file processing is still supported)

 ### Comparison